Mucositis (Mouth Sores) & Oral Care Tip Sheet

 Suggestions for an oral care plan:

 - Check the entire mouth twice a day using a small flashlight and tongue blade (tongue depressor).
 If you wear dentures, remove them and look under the plates.
-Report any changes to your oncologist or nurse.
+Report any changes to your provider.

 - Rinse your mouth (swish, lightly gargle and spit) before and after meals and at bedtime with either: